andrewda/hltv-livescore/README.md

 Emitted immediately before the first `scoreboard` event is emitted.

+### log
+- `log` - The log given to us by HLTV since the last log was emitted

+Emitted whenever HLTV feels like giving us logs (after kills, round events, etc).

 ### time
 - `seconds` - The time displayed on the timer in seconds